 It may come as no surprise that the award-winning 399-guestroom – including 54 suites - Four Seasons Hotel, Hong Kong is pretty much as good as it gets for both business and pleasure travellers.

-The hotel boasts an amazing EIGHT Michelin stars – three each for Lung King Heen (Cantonese) and Caprice (French) and two for Sushi Saito – which magics up some of the finest sushi outside Japan.
+The hotel boasts an incredible SEVEN Michelin stars – three each for Lung King Heen (Cantonese) and Caprice (French) and one for Sushi Saito – which magics up some of the finest sushi outside Japan.

 The hotel has an Executive Club Lounge on the 45th floor – which boasts stunning views over Hong Kong, two outdoor swimming pools, a fitness centre and a spa & wellness centre.
 The vistas from the infinity pool at Four Seasons Hotel, Hong Kong are truly spectacular.

 In a city like Hong Kong, location matters and again, the Four Seasons Hotel, Hong Kong ticks all the right boxes.
 Looking out over Victoria Harbour from one side and the heart of Hong Kong Island on the other, the hotel is part of the International Finance Centre complex in the city’s Central district.

 It is connected via air-conditioned walkways to the IFC Shopping Mall, the piers for the Central and Star ferries, the Central business district, the Macau ferry terminal as well as the Airport Express and Central MTR subway station.